gethin101/gjwarfare/README.md

-📜 This project is released under the MIT License for Github and is owned by GJ Warfare
+📜 This project is released under the MIT License for Github and is owned by Gethin & James